johanntagle/pipecat-va-mac-1/docs/COMPANY-CONFIG-INTEGRATION.md

 # Company Configuration Integration

-This document describes how the voice agent server (`02_db_backed.py`) integrates with the Supabase database to fetch company-specific configurations.
+This document describes how the voice agent servers (`02_db_backed.py` and `03_rag.py`) integrate with the Supabase database to fetch company-specific configurations.

 ## Overview